rigred/sandsifter-tests/README.md

 ## Pull Requests with your logs welcome!

-### Note I have recently broken and had to repair the GIT Repo commit history.
-If you have a fork, please forcefully update those.
-I do apologize.

 Make sure your submissions are compressed with
 ```
 tar c data/log | xz -9 > brand_model-modelnumber.tar.xz